 - Prompt 3: "Assemble these paragraphs into a coherent article with introduction and conclusion"

-This approach is more reliable than asking for everything in one monster prompt, because each step is simple and verifiable.
+This approach is more reliable than asking for everything in a single massive prompt, because each step is simple and verifiable.

-When to use it: long content creation, multi-phase analysis, any project where the final result depends on several intermediate steps.
+When to use it: long-form content creation, multi-phase analysis, any project where the final result depends on multiple intermediate steps.

-To explore these techniques in detail with practical exercises, visit our page on advanced prompting techniques.
+To explore these techniques in detail with practical exercises, visit our advanced prompting techniques page.

 Prompt engineering frameworks

 Frameworks are ready-to-use structures for organizing your prompts.
-Here are the most used by French-speaking professionals:
+Here are the most commonly used by professionals:

 RACE Framework